arbor-sim/arbor/doc/morphology.rst

   :width: 100
   :align: center

-  The corresponding morphology is a sphere of radius 3 μm.
+  The morphology is a single spherical segment that forms branch 0.

 .. _morph-tree2: